beechnut/global-chains/README.md

-Chain Map
+Global Chains
 ==========

-__Supply Map__ shows you the geography of the supply chain of everyday products you use.
+__Global Chains__ shows you the geography of the supply chain of everyday products you use.
+Explore socioeconomic inequalities across the supply chain, and visualize the carbon emissions of each step in the production process.

 ### End Users